github/docs/content/admin/user-management/managing-organizations-in-your-enterprise/creating-teams.md

   - Teams
   - User account
 ---
 Teams are central to many of {% data variables.product.prodname_dotcom %}'s collaborative features, such as team @mentions to notify appropriate parties that you'd like to request their input or attention.
-For more information, see "[Roles for an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-for-an-organization)."
+For more information, see "[Roles in an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization)."

 A team can represent a group within your company or include people with certain interests or expertise.
 For example, a team of accessibility experts on {% data variables.product.product_location %} could comprise of people from several different departments.
 Teams can represent functional concerns that complement a company's existing divisional hierarchy.